trinodb/trino/docs/src/main/sphinx/admin/properties-query-management.md

 - **Default value:** `phased`
 - **Session property:** `execution_policy`

-Configures the algorithm to organize the processing of all of the stages of a query.
+Configures the algorithm to organize the processing of all the stages of a query.
 You can use the following execution policies:

 - `phased` schedules stages in a sequence to avoid blockages because of